AnnaPaytakov/TMTube/README.md

-# YouTube analog using ffmpeg ttol and HLS technology
+# YouTube analog using ffmpeg tool and HLS technology